MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/inventory/MEF W135 - LSO Legato Service Inventory Management API - Developer Guide.md

 - some relations and attributes that are not essential to the understanding of the service specification model are omitted.

-The red color in figures 6 and 7 below highlights the data model of services.
+The red color in Figures 6 and 7 below highlights the data model of services.
 Some parts of the model are skipped for examples clarity.
 This is denoted by the `<<skipped>>` text in diagrams and in json snippets later in the document.
 Please note that this document uses service specifications just for the sake of